NotBlueAtAll

 Pictures are a funny thing.
 We love to look at our parents old pictures and laugh at their hairstyles or fashion choices.
 We love to see our grandparents wedding photos and sigh and swoon at the old timey romance of it all.
 Baby pictures are typical fare and are a great conversation starter for family gatherings; everyone saying the infant in question looks like old so and so.
 Then you reach whatever age it is that self-consciousness feels like knives in your face and you don’t want your picture taken or for anyone to see photos from your past, either.
 And if you were fat before or during this “whatever age” then it can be all the more painful to see or remember.

 The thing is though, pictures are bookmarks in time.
 That Smurf top from Kindergarten?
 My fave!
 Oh how I wish they could make that exact top with the peter pan collar and key hole tie in front in my size now!
 I loved that shirt so much.
 It may have been the first and last item of white clothing I’ve owned.
 Ha-ha!
 And I know that at that age I wasn’t yet concerned about the giant gap in my front teeth.
-This was before the bullying and the abuse, before mom left and before I became officially boy crazy.
+This was before the bullying and the abuse, before mom left.
 Before I cared what anyone thought of me.
 I was terrified of adults that weren’t my parents at the time, but kids?
 I loved them all and instantly made friends, if even for an hour, on the playground of the local parks.
-Without that picture of my five-year-old self in front of the kindergarten playground in my smurf top I might not remember all of those details.
+Without that picture of my five-year-old self in front of the kindergarten playground in my Smurf top I might not remember all of those details.

 If you’re reading this, you’ve already decided for yourself that there is a better and healthier way to live your life than the bullshit self-hate/diet cycle.
 You’ve already realized that you’re better than that.
 You’re on your own journey toward self-acceptance or perhaps you’ve been on your journey for some time now and all of this is old hat.
 Either way, take more pictures!
 You don’t have to share them online if you’re not ready, but it is quite fun/exciting/liberating sometimes.
 No one says you have to take nudie shots or whatever.
 I’m more talking about capturing moments in time anyway.
 But whatever you do, just do it for you.
 Do it for the future you and your future relatives and whatnot, because someone will enjoy them!